BarbeRousseLibre/hermessenger/docs/GOALS.md

 But in this case you are sending a mail from ' mailbox1@yourownmailservice.xyz ' to ' mailbox2@yourownmailservice.xyz '.

-After a while, your own space dedicated to host your mails is full, unable to gets new mails.
+After a while, your own space dedicated to host your mails is full, unable to gets new mails!

-**You can't get new mails** and it doesn't stop !
+**You can't get new mails** and it doesn't stop!
 You blocks IP by dozens but new requests from new IP are coming.

 **Let's resume this: This person has wasted your precious time, energy and mental sanity.**